 Luxury vinyl plank (LVP) is a very popular flooring in residential construction right now.
 It’s easy to install and relatively inexpensive.
 It’s also fairly low in offgassing.

 Brands like CoreTec Plus have a cork backing attached, giving it some shock absorption that most vinyl is lacking.
-Though the vinyl top layer of LVP is not as soft the vinyl in vinyl sheet.
+Though the vinyl top layer of LVP is not as soft as the vinyl in vinyl sheet.

 It’s not repairable when it’s scratched or dented, but it could work for some gym types.